-In the summer of 2019, the Land of Lincoln Goodwill organization ended the paid employment of disabled workers.
+In July 2019, Land of Lincoln Goodwill organization did briefly end the paid employment of around a dozen disabled workers.

 In the summer of 2019, concerned readers sent Snopes multiple inquiries about the accuracy of reports claiming that a Goodwill organization in Illinois had announced its intention to terminate the paid employment of its disabled employees.

 On July 16, WCIA reported that the Land of Lincoln Goodwill, headquartered in Springfield, Illinois, would be “pulling the paychecks” of dozens of thrift store workers with disabilities, in response to financial pressures purportedly caused by the state’s recently announced minimum wage increase: